 Carbon Steels and Alloy Steels Information

 Carbon steels are steels in which the main alloying additive is carbon.
-Alloy steels are steels alloyed with other metals or materials in addition to carbon to improve properties.
+Alloy steels are alloyed with other metals or materials, in addition to carbon, to improve properties.

 Carbon steels are classified based on the amount of carbon content in the steel.
-The four main classes are mild and low carbon steel, medium carbon steel, high carbon steel, and ultra-high carbon steel.
+The four main classes of carbon steels are mild and low carbon steel, medium carbon steel, high carbon steel, and ultra-high carbon steel.